In this article...

 This article explains the Illinois eviction process and how to evict a tenant in Illinois.
 We explain how to serve an eviction notice upon a tenant, file a complaint for eviction and serve it upon a tenant, and what to do if a tenant fails to vacate the property after an eviction order.
 We also answer the questions "what notice is required to evict a tenant in Illinois?" and "what happens at an eviction hearing in Illinois?"

-If you are renting property and would like to evict one of your tenants for non-payment of rent or for any other reason, you and your lawyer will be required to follow these steps:
+Suppose you are renting property and would like to evict one of your tenants for non-payment of rent or any other reason.
+In that case, you and your lawyer will be required to follow these steps:

 Once you have served notice of the eviction upon the tenant, the person who served the notice will have to complete an affidavit testifying to such service.

 After the time period for the particular type of notice that you served upon the tenant has passed, your attorney will file a complaint and summons in the appropriate court, asking the court for an order evicting the tenant.
-A court date will be assigned by the clerk.
-You will be required to serve the complaint and summons upon the tenant by personal services.
-This is usually done by sheriff or special process server.
+The clerk will assign a court date.
+You will be required to serve the complaint and summons upon the tenant by personal service.
+This is usually done by the sheriff or special process server.